 - Do not attempt to smoke, eat or drink when you are closer to gorillas

-- It not permitted to use flash photography
+- It is not permitted to use flash photography

-- After the tracking, keep the until you reach 200m away
+- After the tracking, keep them until you reach 200m away

 - In case you want to use a bush toilet, let the range know such that he can dig for you a hole using his Panga and has to be 30cm deep and then you close it after use.

 What kit should you take for a gorilla trekking safari in Rwanda?

 - It can be noted that the paths in the mountain gorilla habitats tend to be slippery, steep, and muddy which makes the study walking shoes important.